-For example, older SRM power meters require that they be sent back to the manufacturer for battery replacement.
+For example, older SRM’s require that they be sent back to the manufacturer for battery replacement.

-You also want firmware updates to be relatively easy either through a USB cord or quick bluetooth connection.
+You also want firmware updates to be relatively easy either through a USB cable or quick Bluetooth connection.

 6. Support and Warranty

-Although power meters are designed to handle the perils of being attached to a bike hurtling down the road through all manner of weather, they’re still expensive delicate pieces of electronics that can fail.
+Although they are designed to handle the perils of being attached to a bike hurtling down the road through all manner of weather, they’re still expensive delicate pieces of electronics that can fail.

 With that in mind, you’ll want a manufacturer that offers support when something isn’t working and replacement or repair for as long as possible if something stops working.

 Look for manufacturers that offer some kind of warranty that will cover manufacturer’s defects for at least one year.
 Also, stick to tried and true known manufacturers in the bike industry like Shimano, Power2Max, SRM, Garmin and PowerTap.

 These are companies that you know will stand behind their products and offer solid customer support.